spideythewebhead/http_client_plugin/README.md

 final HttpResult<User> result = await httpService.users.getById(11);
 ```

-Also http services can override the default `Dio` client by adding an abstract method:
+Also http services can override the default `Dio` client by adding an abstract method `overrideHttpClient`:

 ```dart
 @HttpService()